Benemrxr/toolkits-architectures/Report_4.md

 # Milestone 4: Group Marxer, Kotatis, Rohrer
 Hey! :wave: This report documents our progress for the milestone number :four:

+FYI: Our final branch (*feature-project-4*) was not a clone but a copy of the *master* branch.
+This led to us being unable to do a pull request.
+We created a new branch (*release4*) for the pull request, which is created as one commit on top of the master branch.
+If you are interested in the commit history, check out the old *feature-project-4* branch.
+Next milestone, we'll be more careful in this regard.

 ## Structure:
 - Before we start
 - Task 0